DarkAtra/v-rising-discord-bot/README.md

     restart: unless-stopped
 ```

+> **Note**
-Please note that the container uses user `1000:1000`.
+> The container uses user `1000:1000`.
 Make sure that this user has read and write permissions on the volume, in this
-case `/opt/v-rising-discord-bot`.
+> case `/opt/v-rising-discord-bot`.
+Also, if you're on windows, please replace `/opt/v-rising-discord-bot` in the example above with any valid window path,
+> e.g. `/C/Users/<username>/Desktop/v-rising-discord-bot`.

 ## How to run it yourself without docker